rubayatkhan95/Match-Scoreboard/README.md

 ### Add New Match:

-- Easily add a new match to the scoreboard with a user-friendly "Add Match" button.
+- Easily add a new match to the scoreboard with a user-friendly "Add New Match" button.

 ### Increment and Decrement Inputs: